 Day 3 Belgrade – Viminicium- Golubac – Lepenski Vir - Kladovo (270 km) (B,L)

-After breakfast drive 100 km to Viminacium which was a major city and a military camp in the Roman times.
+After breakfast, drive 100 km to Viminacium which was a major city and a military camp in the Roman times.
 The city dates back to the 1st century AD and is believed that it had 40.000 inhabitants and was one of the biggest cities of that time.
 Viminacium was devastated by Huns in the 5th century, but rebuilt by Justinian.
 It was completely destroyed with the arrival of Slavs in the 6th century.
-Visit the Amphitheatre, Roman baths, Mausoleum, Domuš (copy of a Roman villa, also science and research center), and Mamut park (skeleton of a mammoth was recently discovered in the site).
+Visit the Amphitheater, Roman baths, Mausoleum, Domuš (copy of a Roman villa, also science and research center), and Mamut park (skeleton of a mammoth was recently discovered in the site).
 Lunch.
-After lunch, drive to Lepenski Vir (90 km), an archeological site located in the Đerdap Gorge.
+After lunch, drive to Lepenski Vir (90 km), an archaeological site located in the Djerdap Gorge.
 It is the location of one of the most important prehistoric cultures and archaeological discoveries that have changed our knowledge about the early Stone Age in Europe.
-There are remains of religious architecture dating from 6500 to 5500 BC that can be seen on the site.
+There are remains of religious architecture dating from 6.500 - 5.500 BC that can be seen on the site.
 Drive to the city of Kladovo (80 km), check-in.
 Overnight.

 Day 4 Kladovo - Felix Romuliana - Vrnjacka Banja (265 km) (B,L)

-After breakfast, departure to the Native town of Roman emperor Galerius - Felix Romuliana (115 km), founded at the end of the 3-rd century.
+After breakfast, departure to the Native town of Roman emperor Galerius - Felix Romuliana (115 km), founded at the end of the 3rd century.
 The palace with beautiful frescoes and mosaic floors is considered to be one of the best-preserved examples of Roman palace architecture.
 It is under the protection of UNESCO.
 Free time for lunch on the way.
-Arrival to Vrnjačka Banja (150 km) – The Queen of all Mineral Springs, one of the most celebrated and the most beautiful spas in Serbia and at the same time well-known tourist center.
-Overnight in Vrnjačka Banja.
+Arrival to Vrnjachka Banja (150 km) – The Queen of all Mineral Springs, one of the most celebrated and the most beautiful spas in Serbia and at the same time well-known tourist center.
+Overnight in Vrnjachka Banja.

 Day 5Vrnjacka Banja - Studenica - Sopocani – Zlatibor (295 km) (B,D)

 After breakfast, a trip towards Studenica (80 km), the largest and the richest Orthodox monastery in Serbia, established in the late 12-th century by Stevan Nemanja, founder of the medieval Serb state.
-The next stop on the way to Zlatibor mountain is Monastery Sopocani (80 km), the endowment of King Uroš from the 14-th century.
-The beauty of the existing frescoes in the temple makes Sopoćani one of the most cherished monuments of European art from the 14-th century.
-As of 1979 Sopoćani is on UNESCO World cultural heritage list.
+The next stop on the way to Zlatibor mountain is Monastery Sopochani (80 km), the endowment of King Urosh from the 14-th century.
+The beauty of the existing frescoes in the temple makes Sopochani one of the most cherished monuments of European art from the 14-th century.
+As of 1979, Sopochani is on the UNESCO World cultural heritage list.
 Drive to Zlatibor (135 km), a mountain of exquisite beauty.
-It has large clearings, exuberant pastures intersected with mountain streams and pine trees-which this mountain was named after.
+It has large clearings, exuberant pastures intersected with mountain streams and pine trees which this mountain was named after.
 Dinner.
-Overnight on Zlatibor.
+Overnight in Zlatibor.

 Day 6 Zlatibor – Sargan eight train ride – Wooden town - Sirgojno – Zlatibor (120 km) (B)

-After ride, we will visit the Ethno village “Wooden City” (also known as Drvengrad and Mećavnik) built as a setting for “Life is a Miracle”, Emir Kusturica’s film.
+After the ride, we will visit the Ethno village “Wooden City” (also known as Drvengrad and Mechavnik) built as a setting for “Life is a Miracle”, Emir Kusturica’s film.
 The amazing village was until recently just a couple of salvaged traditional wooden houses on a bluff above a spectacularly beautiful valley but has been transformed into a modern equivalent of the medieval great monastery or university made of natural materials, mostly from wood.
-In the newly built town, you can find streets and squares, a hotel, few restaurants and bars, a congress center, a library, Serbia's most advanced cinema, church, large indoor swimming pool, saunas, gym, tennis court, and an underground basketball arena.
-Once a year town hosts the annual “Küstendorf” Film and Music Festival with famous guests from all over the World.
+In the newly-built town, you can find streets and squares, a hotel, few restaurants and bars, a congress center, a library, Serbia's most advanced cinema, church, large indoor swimming pool, saunas, gym, tennis court, and an underground basketball arena.
+Once a year, the town hosts the annual “Küstendorf” Film and Music Festival with famous guests from all over the world.

-After Drvengrad we will visit Sirogojno (60 km), ”Old Village“, a unique and very charming Ethno village famous for its open-air museum of traditional architecture and well known for its exhibition of handicrafts and world-famous hand-knitted clothes.
-After visit, we return to the hotel in Zlatibor (25 km).
+After Drvengrad, we will visit Sirogojno (60 km), ”Old Village“, a unique and very charming ethno village famous for its open-air museum of traditional architecture and well-known for its exhibition of handicrafts and world-famous hand-knitted clothes.
+After the visit, we return to the hotel in Zlatibor (25 km).
 Overnight.

 Day 7 Zlatibor – Topola/Oplenac – Belgrade (230 km) (B, L, D)

 After breakfast, we depart Zlatibor and drive 150 km to the north, along with beautiful slopes of central Serbia to Topola.
-A small town in the heart of Serbia, called Šumadia (meaning the forest).
-A town rich in history and famous for its wine production will tell us a tale about royal family Karađorđević, whose history began here.
-The town was established by Đorđe Petrović Karađorđe, the leader of the Serbs during the First Uprising.
+There is a small town in the heart of Serbia, called Shumadia (i.e the forest), rich in history and famous for its wine production will tell us a tale about the royal family Karadjordjevich, whose history began here.
+The town was established by Djordje Petrovich Karadjordje, the leader of the Serbs during the First Uprising.

 Day 8Belgrade – Belgrade airport (20 km) (B)